World Parkinson’s Day

 Despite Parkinson’s being the second most common neurodegenerative condition after dementia in the UK, many still understand little about it.

 People with the condition often feel lonely, isolated and trapped in their homes as well as their bodies.
-The campaign hopes to help change attitudes and make society more Parkinson’s friendly by raising awareness and highlighting some of the everyday realities of living with the condition.
+World Parkinson’s Day hopes to help change attitudes and make society more Parkinson’s friendly by raising awareness and highlighting some of the everyday realities of living with the condition.

 What is Parkinson’s?